fractus-io/keras-tutorial/README.md

  * **backend**, type: String, values: **tensorflow**, **theano**, or **cntk**.
 Default back-end.
  * **image_data_format**, type: String, values: **channels_last** or **channels_first**.
 Image data format.

-#### A quick note on **image_data_format**

-Using TensorFlow, images are represented as NumPy arrays with the shape (height, width, depth), where the depth is the number of channels in the image.

-However, if you are using Theano, images are instead assumed to be represented as (depth, height, width).

-This little nuance is the source of a lot of headaches when using Keras.
-So, when your model is working wit images and if you are getting strange results when using Keras(or an error message related to the shape of a given tensor) you should:

- * Check your back-end
- * Ensure your image dimension ordering matches your back-end

 ### <a id="321"></a>Develop Your First Neural Network with Keras, XOR gate

 In Neural Network [module](https://render.githubusercontent.com/view/ipynb?commit=336ec43a511fd144a1e373f1f3a53feeb9d915ae&enc_url=68747470733a2f2f7261772e67697468756275736572636f6e74656e742e636f6d2f667261637475732d696f2f6e657572616c2d6e6574776f726b732d7475746f7269616c2f333336656334336135313166643134346131653337336631663361353366656562396439313561652f4e657572616c4e6574776f726b734261736963732e6970796e62&nwo=fractus-io%2Fneural-networks-tutorial&path=NeuralNetworksBasics.ipynb&repository_id=175053175&repository_type=Repository#MultiLayerPerceptronBackpropagationAlgorithm) we showed that problem with XOR gate can't be solved using single layer perceptron.
 The XOR gate, can be solved with multy layer perceptrons.
 In that example complex backpropagation algorithm with limited functionality has been implemented directly in source code.

-Keras implements ***complex parts*** of neural networks, like backprop algorithm, various activation functions, weights initilaization strategies, loss function etc.,  so in our first example we will show how we can solve XOR gate problem using Keras.
+Keras implements ***complex parts*** of neural networks, like backprop algorithm, activation functions, weights initilaization strategies, loss function etc., so our first example where we will show how to solve XOR gate problem using Keras, will be much simplier comaring to example from Neural Network module.

-We need to:
+We need to execute typical steps:

 prepare dataset: